Sheffield Doc/Fest Safer Festival Policy

 We aim to create a safer festival, where we care and look out for each other.

-Through the documentaries we showcase and the talent we develop, we aim to celebrate diversity, promote equality, and challenge injustice.
+Through the documentaries we showcase and the talent we develop, we aim to celebrate difference, promote equality, and challenge injustice.

 - Abusive comments and insults

-- Prejudice (eg, related to gender identity and expression, sexuality, age, race, religion/belief, disability, or socio-economic background);
+- Prejudice (eg, related to gender identity and expression, sexuality, age, race, ethnicity, religion/belief, disability, physical appearance, body size, or socio-economic background);

 - Deliberate intimidation, stalking, or following;